Automattic/wp-calypso/README.md

 ## Contributing

 If Calypso sparks your interest, don’t hesitate to send a pull request, send a suggestion, file a bug, or just ask a question.
 We promise we’ll be nice.
-Just don’t forget to check out our [CONTRIBUTING](CONTRIBUTING.md) doc – it includes few technical details that will make the process a lot smoother.
+Just don’t forget to check out our [CONTRIBUTING](CONTRIBUTING.md) doc – it includes a few technical details that will make the process a lot smoother.

+Calypso welcomes – and indeed has been built by – contributors from all walks of life, with different backgrounds, and with a wide range of experience.
+We're committed to doing our part to make both Calypso and the wider WordPress community welcoming to everyone.

+To clarify these expectations, Calypso has adopted the code of conduct defined by the Contributor Covenant.
+It can be read in full [here](CODE OF CONDUCT.md).

 ## Security